How to deal with harassment from landlords or agents

 Your account of what has happened

-If your landlord, agent or anyone acting on their behalf visits your home without an appointment or enters without permission, make a note of:
+If your landlord, agent or anyone acting on their behalf visits your home without an appointment or comes into your home without permission, make a note of:

 the exact time and date they visited